js-zero/type-checker/README.md

 ### More Information

 You can find out more information about Georgö Érdi's type system [here](http://gergo.erdi.hu/projects/tandoori/), or directly download the paper [here](http://gergo.erdi.hu/projects/tandoori/Tandoori-Compositional-Typeclass.pdf).

+## Development

+Make your changes, then run `npm test`.
+If you are making changes to the annotation grammar, you will want to run `npm run build; npm run test`.